sematext/docs/docs/team/account-members.md

 ![Accounts You Can Access](../images/team/accounts_you_can_access.png)

-If you have a pending invite red circle is displayed next to the **Team** menu item in the main navigation as well as next to the **Accounts** section.
+If you have a pending invite, a red circle is displayed next to the **Team** menu item in the main navigation as well as next to the **Accounts** section.

 Pending invites are in the **Pending** state and by clicking on the **three dots(...)** you will open